 This list of frequently asked questions has been compiled to assist SAICA members, associates, trainees and students in the interpretation and application of section 225 and section 360 of the Code, when considering and responding to NOCLAR, or for studying, training or professional development purposes.
-Throughout this document CAs(SA) and AGAs(SA), as applicable, are generically referred to as professional accountants (PA/PAs) (this is the generic term that is used in the International Ethics Standards Board for Accountants).
+Throughout this document CAs(SA) and AGAs(SA), as applicable, are generically referred to as professional accountants (PA/PAs) (this is the generic term that is used in the International Ethics Standards Board for Accountants (IESBA) Code of Ethics for Professional Accountants).
 Section 225 applies to professional accountants in public practice and section 360 applies to professional accountants in business.

 IESBA released staff-compiled Questions and Answers on NOCLAR.
-Several questions below are crossreferenced to the IESBA Staff Questions and Answers on NOCLAR for Professional Accountants in Public Practice and IESBA Staff Questions and Answers on NOCLAR for Professional Accountants in Business.
+Several questions below are cross-referenced to the IESBA Staff Questions and Answers on NOCLAR for Professional Accountants in Public Practice and IESBA Staff Questions and Answers on NOCLAR for Professional Accountants in Business.
 These documents can be downloaded from the IESBA website.